exospheredata/veeam_terraform/vmware/no_chef_server/veeam_standalone_full/README.md

-# Basic Deployment of Veeam Proxy Servers on VMware
+# Basic Deployment of Veeam on VMware
-This set of templates will deploy one or more Veeam VMware Proxy Servers on VMware using Chef-Solo mode with the Chef Client.
+This set of templates will deploy Veeam Backup and Replication server in a complete deployment along with an optional number of Veeam VMware Proxies on VMware using Chef-Solo mode with the Chef Client.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->